JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 There are a few principles that the packer package follows strictly.

-1. It only aspires to become a specialised usethis for working with JavaScript and R, as such, it takes inspiration from other packages such as htmlwidgets, and devtools.
+1. It only aspires to become a specialised usethis for working with JavaScript and R. As such, it takes inspiration from other packages such as htmlwidgets and devtools.
 2. It will never become a dependency to what you create.
 It's in a sense very much like an NPM "developer" dependency; it's used to develop the project but does not bring any additional overhead to what you're building.
 3. It should not interfere with the mission of webpack to build more robust JavaScript code.
-Therefore packer only builds on top of already strict R structures, namely packages (where golem can be used to create Shiny applications).
+Therefore, packer only builds on top of already, strict R structures, namely packages (where golem can be used to create Shiny applications).

 ## Scaffolds {#packer-scaffolds}